fajni/AutoClickers/README.md

 ## How to run

-_Make sure you have Java installed on you system!_
+1. Make sure you have Java installed on you system,
+2. Make sure you have added Java to you Environment Variables.

 Just run the _.bat_ files inside _jar_ folder.